 I believe stepping into my own highest Self so I can come to her with an open heart requires a daily practice.
 No matter how enlightened we are, we don’t wake up as our highest Self.
 We don’t come home from work as our highest Self.
 We must connect to it consciously, and a meditation or yoga practice in the morning is the most effective way I’ve found to stay connected to it.

 She’s 11, and last night she said “Mom!
 I love you!” out of the blue.
 I knew that she was feeling happy and excited and safe, and in some ways it’s not me she’s loving, it’s the whole world she feels such a part of.

 And that’s the highest achievement in my life: Teaching her that she is an expression of something higher, something mysterious and wonderful, and that through this universal energy we are all connected to each other.

 Where are you on your journey to motherhood & beyond?
-Tell me here and I’ll send you a free Care Package to support you right where you are.
+I’ll send you weekly Care Package emails with tips and inspiration – let me know where you arehere.

 Jessica Jennings is a mom of a tween, as well as a yoga therapist, lifestyle educator and Certified Feminine Power Transformational Facilitator.
 She created Ma Yoga® for Pregnancy, Motherhood & Beyond in 2009 to help mamas meet both the challenges and opportunities of this exciting time of life.
 Now, her Ma Journey membership helps busy moms love their bodies with nourishing and nurturing routines.
 Get free weekly guidance and inspiration for wherever you are on your journey at MaYogaLiving.com/care-package!